Pest control operators and wildlife control

 A pest control licence will list one or more authorisations depending on the type of pest control work the licence holder is qualified to undertake.
 The authorisations available are:

-- pesticides in the form of fumigants.
+- pesticides that are in the form of fumigants.

 If a PCO intends to undertake wildlife control (for example, possums), they must also hold a Wildlife Licence or an Authority to Control Wildlife (ACTW) issued by DELWP.